Registry and ini file functions

 -4 (QM 2.2.0) delete subkey, but only if it is empty (does not contain subkeys and values).

 datatype - registry data type.
 Can be used only with strings.
+Can be one of REG_... constants, for example REG_BINARY.
 Default: REG_SZ.
-Can be one of REG_... constants that are defined in WinConstants function.

 Remarks